Carlos Alcaraz wins US Open for 1st Slam title, top ranking - KTVZ

 Regardless of the circumstances, it is significant that Alcaraz is the first male teenager at No. 1.

 No one else did it.
-Not Nadal, not Djokovic, not Federer, not Sampras.
-No one.
+Not Nadal, not Djokovic, not Federer, not Sampras or anyone else.

 When one last service winner glanced off Ruud’s frame Sunday, Alcaraz dropped to his back on the court, then rolled over onto his stomach, covering his face with his hands.